 Saturday, November 23, 2019 - 8:00pm

 Obliterating assumptions of what dance, beauty, and disability can be, this duet takes audiences on a transformative ride.
 DESCENT reimagines the Rodin sculpture of Greek mythological figures Venus and Andromeda as a love story for two women.
 Dancers Alice Sheppard and Laurel Lawson traverse a stage built with hills and curves that acts as a partner in the choreography and storytelling.
 The duo claim their desire as their wheelchairs fly within inches of the ramp’s edges, moving together and apart in a lushly lit landscape created through breathtaking projections by Michael Maag.
-DESCENT won Dance Magazine’s 2018 Reader’s Choice award for most moving performance.
+DESCENT won Dance Magazine’s 2018 Reader’s Choice award for Most Moving Performance.
+Learn more about Laurel Lawson's path to becoming a professional dancer and the story behind the creation of DESCENT in her interview with Lois Reitzes of WABE's City Lights.

 Visit KineticLight.org for more information about the company.